 This is simply a time to review the safety policies and conducting a walk-through of the organization.

-Management of safety involves following up on all issues and ensuring resolution has been done.
+Management of safety involves following up on all issues and ensuring resolution has been made.

 This is in addition to correcting issues and general oversight of the safety management of the organization.